tony-josi/aes/readme.md

 # Test disabled; use -DENABLE_TESTING=ON to build test cases executable.
 Not building python bindings by default, use -DPYTHON_BINDINGS_GEN=ON if required.
 ```

-After generating the build files the target can be build using the build tools supported by the current platform. (`make` for Unix systems, `Visual Studio` for Windows and `Xcode` for MacOS)
+After generating the build files the target can be build using the build tools supported by the current platform. (`make` for Unix systems, `Visual Studio` for Windows and `Xcode` for macOS)

 ### AES Methods (API)